Externalities plural of \ex·ter·nal·i·ty\ (Noun)

-The lack of valuing or more accurately pricing natural and social assets are positive externalities.
+The lack of valuing or more accurately pricing natural and social assets can also leave out the positive externalities.
 These are benefits you get without paying anything.
 An example is fireproofing a home.
 If your neighbor does that, your home is protected from spreading fire even if you do not fireproof your own home.
 Your neighbor pays and you reap the reward for free.
-Most of the services nature provides are positive externalities — a forest pumps out clean air, pure water, reduces flooding, provides wildlife habitat, captures carbon, stores genetic capital and creates recreational opportunities.
+Most of the services nature provides are positive externalities — a forest pumps out clean air, pure water, reduces flooding, provides wildlife habitat, captures carbon, creates and stores genetic capital and creates recreational opportunities.

-When things get bad — when we have terribly dirty air, unsafe food, hazardous workplaces, high health care costs and chronic unemployment — we resort to taxes and regulation.
-And of course the entire engine of our economy bridles at the restraint as it is force-fed pricing information through this inefficient political process.
+When things get bad — when we have terribly dirty air, unsafe food, hazardous workplaces, high health care costs and chronic unemployment — we have traditionally resorted to taxes and regulation.
+And of course, the entire engine of our economy bridles at this restraint, as it is force-fed pricing information through this inefficient political process.

-Those things we care about can be labeled the enemies of job and wealth creation because you can single out those instances when people are hurt by a tax or told they cannot do something and are denied a permit to build this or that or when they shoulder the administrative costs of regulation.
+The result of these artificial corrections is that those things we care about can be labeled the enemies of job and wealth creation.
+Those assets we otherwise value become liabilities because they are singled out for those instances when people are hurt by a tax, or told they cannot do something and are denied a permit to build this or that, or when they shoulder the administrative costs of regulation.
 But you cannot see the tax and the loss of wealth and well-being from all the hidden costs and lost opportunities.

 Like the sock and forest drilling choices, the deck is stacked.
-You have to be a tree-hugger or bleeding heart to make uneconomic choices and hurt the economy.
+You have to be a tree-hugger or bleeding heart to make uneconomic choices and adopt regulations that “hurt” the economy.

 Advocacy groups do their best to raise awareness and influence the incredibly inefficient political process to force a poorly designed economy to take on some of these costs, but they operate with a tiny fraction of the resources of the rest of the economy.

 We can keep on doing what we have been doing.
 We can try to regulate once the problem is severe enough to cause outrage.
-We can hope that caring about the environment catches on as a religion of ethics.
+We can hope that caring about the environment catches on as a religion, ethic, or fashion.
 We can hope that human potential, children’s education, and social capital will be captured in a new government program; but the last hundred-plus years of experience would suggest that doing the same thing and expecting a different result is, well, a bit crazy.